gammu/gammu/readme.txt

          that new phones probably have new features in FM radio), notes
      * Other:
        * more EMS features: polyphonic ringtones, more text features, etc.
+       * all Siemens features
+       * all Motorola features
      * .... (other)
 -------------------------------------------------------------------------------
 Q. Where to get latest versions and support ?